American Babies: History

-The band was originally formed in 2007 by Tom Hamilton as a recording project to explore different styles of music from his then current band, Brothers Past.
+The band was originally formed in 2007 by Tom Hamilton as a recording project to explore different styles of music from his then-current band, Brothers Past.
 Having grown up listening to Americana musicians like Johnny Cash and Merle Haggard, Hamilton wrote a batch of songs that fell into this genre.
 Enlisting drummer Joe Russo, keyboardist Aron Magner, and a few other friends, these songs turned into American Babies' self-titled release that came out in 2008 on SCI Fidelity Records.
 Touring behind this record was sparse but featured showcases at Newport Folk Festival, Langerado Music Festival, and music industry events CMJ and SxSW.

 By 2010 Hamilton's creative focus switched from Brothers Past to American Babies.
-He moved back to his home town of Philadelphia, PA and started to write new material.
+He moved back to his hometown of Philadelphia, PA and started to write new material.
 With the help of producer Bill Moriarty, American Babies' second LP, "Flawed Logic" was made.
 This album had a much broader range of topics, lyrically.
 Hamilton cites the Great Recession of 2008 and the congruent wars in Iraq and Afghanistan as large influences on the record.
 Upon the album's release on April 1, 2011 via Engine Room Recordings, Hamilton put together a steady backing band and started to tour regularly.

 In December 2012 Hamilton started work on American Babies' third full-length LP.
 After a couple of months of writing and demoing songs in his house, Hamilton linked up with childhood friend/producer/engineer Peter Tramo and went into his Philadelphia-based Lorelei Studios to start recording.
 The resulting album saw a wider range of sounds and musical leanings, and a continuation of exploring broader lyrical themes.
 Described by Hamilton as a "forty-minute existential meltdown," the album "Knives and Teeth" tackles weighty subject matter including sin, redemption, politics, and mortality.
 It was released October 15, 2013 via The Royal Potato Family.

 It was announced in December 2015 that American Babies will release their fourth studio album on March 18, 2016. entitled "An Epic Battle Between Light and Dark" via The Royal Potato Family.

 American Babies' touring lineup consists of drummer Alex Smith, guitarist Justin Mazer, vocalist/acoustic guitarist Raina Mullen, and bassist Mark Sosnoskie.